A Guide To Bank Statements For Your Mortgage

-Your lender will ask you for a few different financial documents when you apply for a mortgage – including your bank statements.
-But what does your bank statement tell your mortgage lender, besides how much you spend per month?
-Read on to learn everything your lender might glean from the numbers on your bank statement.
+So, what does your bank statement tell your mortgage lender, besides how much you spend per month?
+Let’s take a look at everything your lender might glean from the information on your bank statement.

 What Is A Bank Statement?

-Bank statements are monthly or quarterly documents that summarize your banking activity.
+Bank statements are monthly or quarterly financial documents that summarize your banking activity.
 Your statements can be sent to you through the mail, electronically or both.
 Banks issue statements to help you keep track of your money and report inaccuracies faster.
-Let’s say you have a checking and savings account – activity from both of your accounts will probably be included on a single statement.
+If you have a checking and savings account, activity from both of your accounts will probably be included on a single statement.

 Withdrawals indicate any money that’s been transferred out of your account.
 For example, whenever you make a purchase, use an ATM or send a transfer, your bank records a withdrawal on your account.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.